dreipfundflachs/Project-Euler-Solutions/README.md

+# Solutions to the first 100 Project Euler problems

+## Features

-Contains solutions to the first 100 problems on [Project Euler](https://www.projecteuler.net), written in Python 3.
+This repository contains solutions to each of the first 100 problems on [Project Euler](https://www.projecteuler.net), written in Python 3.
+It also includes:

+* All _auxiliary files_ provided in the problem statements (among the first 100); these are named 'p0\d\d_\*.txt'
+* A _module_ PE_UTILITIES.py compiling the most useful functions that I had to write to solve these problems.
+It is however not necessary to import this module for any of the scripts to work.
+* A _template_ PROBLEM_TEMPLATE.py for the solution scripts.

+## Benchmarks

-Among the solutions provided in this repository, the following take more than 1 second to execute (on my computer):
+All of these solutions are original (in the sense of not having been taken from someone else).
+The following among them take more than 1 second to execute (on my computer):

 | Problem number   | Runtime (approx.)   |
 | :--------------: | :-----------------: |